cedar-policy/cedar-docs/docs/collections/_schema/human-readable-schema.md

 };
 ```

 An action name is either an identifier or a string.
 The membership relation syntax of action declarations is like that of entity declarations, but parent action names can be strings, and entity type names must be identifiers.
 If a parent action is declared in another namespace, its name must be a *fully-qualified action entity name*.
-This is illustrated by the action `Write` in the example action declaration.
+This is illustrated by the parent action `Write` in the example action declaration.
 It's declared in the namespace `ExampleNS` with the fully-qualified name  `ExampleNS::Action::"Write"`.

 The `appliesTo` construct specifies an action's applicability.
 It is a record of three keys: `principal`, `resource` , and `context`  that the action applies to.
 Without the `appliesTo` construct in your schema, the actions do not apply to any principals, resources, or contexts.
 If the `appliesTo` construct is used, the `principal` and `resource` keys are required and must be an entity type or a non-empty list of entity types.
 The `context` value is optional, but must be a record.
 Its absence defaults to an empty record.